 During my trip to Japan last fall, I tried to keep an eye out for the most popular cosmetics (specifically, I was mainly interested in face masks and sunscreens).
 Biore UV Aqua Rich Water Essence was definitely one of the most commonly spotted products on many shelves, so it seems like it’s pretty popular.
-The bottle itself looks just like “aqua” and the name reminds me of that dumb (but oh-so-funny) Zoolander commercial.

-So I picked up a bottle of Biore UV Aqua Rich Watery Essence Sunscreen at a drugstore, and brought it back with me in my TSA-approved carryon bag of liquids.
+I picked up a bottle of Biore UV Aqua Rich Watery Essence Sunscreen at a drugstore, and brought it back with me in my TSA-approved carryon bag of liquids.
 I have heard wonderful things about how “cosmetically elegant” Japanese sunscreens tend to be, so I was excited to try this one and see if it lived up to its reputation.
 It also includes active sunscreen ingredients that aren’t approved in the U.S. yet.

 Biore UV Aqua Rich Watery Essence Sunscreen SPF 50+ PA++++ ingredients